Towards Better Accuracy-efficiency Trade-offs: Divide and Co-training: Method

+The overall objective function is a combination of the classification losses of small networks and the co-training loss:

-where $\lambda_{cot} = 0.5$ is the weight factor of $\mathcal{L}_{cot}(\cdot)$ and it is chosen by cross-validation.
-Besides, the output of the network are full of randomness during the early stage of training, so we adopt the warm-up scheme for $\lambda_{cot}$~\cite{2017_conf/iclr/LaineA17,2018_QiaoSZWY18}.
-Specifically, we use a linear scaling up strategy when the current training epoch is less than a certain number, \ie, 40/60 on CIFAR~\cite{cifar}/ImageNet~\cite{ImageNet}. $\lambda_{cot} = 0.5$ is also an equilibrium point between learning different networks and producing consistent predictions.
+where $\lambda_{cot} = 0.5$ is a weight factor of $\mathcal{L}_{cot}(\cdot)$ and it is chosen by cross-validation.
+At the early stage of training, the outputs of networks are full of randomness, so we adopt a warm-up scheme for $\lambda_{cot}$~\cite{2017_conf/iclr/LaineA17,2018_QiaoSZWY18}.
+Specifically, we use a linear scaling up strategy when the current training epoch is less than a certain number --- 40 and 60 for CIFAR and ImageNet, respectively. $\lambda_{cot} = 0.5$ is also an equilibrium point between learning diverse networks and producing consistent predictions.
+During inference, we average the outputs before softmax layers as the final ensemble output.